I Know Where I'm Going!: Box office

 The film was a hit at the box office and recovered its cost in the UK alone.

 U.S. release

 The film was one of the first five movies from the Rank Organisation to receive a release in the U.S. under a new arrangement.
 The others were Caesar and Cleopatra, The Rake's Progress, Brief Encounter and The Wicked Lady.

-Reviews

-The film has received accolades from many critics:
+U.S. box office take was $1.2 million.